dylanables/findpaddle/README.md

-# Find Paddle
+## Find Paddle
-A web app that offers multiple tools to find pickleball paddles.
+A React web app that offers multiple tools to find pickleball paddles.
 Advanced searching and filtering on paddle attributes, a recommendation engine based on a simple quiz, and a similarity score algorithm to find other paddles similar to another paddle.

-This site was made with love with React.js
+# P0
+Advanced Search Tool

+# P1
+Recommendation Quiz Tool

+# P2
+Homepage, page routing
+Integrate MongoDB backend

+# P3
+Similarity Tool
+Search by name feature on homepage -> individual paddle page